Lacrimal artery

 The lacrimal artery is an artery of the orbit.
 It is a branch of the ophthalmic artery.
 It accompanies the lacrimal nerve along the upper border of the lateral rectus muscle, travelling forward to reach the lacrimal gland.
-It supplies the lacrimal gland, two rectus muscles of the eye, the eyelids, and the conjunctiva.
+It supplies the lacrimal gland, as well as two rectus muscles of the eye, the eyelids, and the conjunctiva.

 Structure

 Origin

 The lacrimal artery is normally a branch of the ophthalmic artery and represents one of its largest branches.
 Its origin occurs near the optic canal.
 It usually branches off the ophthalmic artery just after the ophthalmic artery's entry into the orbit.
 It can rarely arise before the ophthalmic artery enters the optic canal.

 Course and relations

 The lacrimal artery accompanies the lacrimal nerve along the upper border of the lateral rectus muscle.
 It travels anterior-ward to supply the lacrimal gland.

 Branches and distribution

 The lacrimal artery supplies the lacrimal gland, the eyelids and conjunctiva, and the superior rectus muscle and lateral rectus muscle.